Criminal Justice Academies

 Q: How often is the Basic Academy Course offered at the Orange County Sheriff’s Regional Training Academy?

-A: The Basic class if offered 6 times per year with a new class starting approximately 2 months apart.
+A: The Basic class is offered 4-5 times per year with a new class starting approximately 2 months apart.

 Q: If I were to graduate from this program, what would I receive?